-The scientific method was a true revolution since it enabled science to test hypotheses through observation.
+The scientific method was a true revolution since it enabled science to inductive observations and thus indirectly paved the road towards the testing of hypotheses through observation.
 Before, science was vastly dominated by theorizing -that is developing theories- yet testing theories proved to be more difficult.
 While people tended to observe since the dawn of humans, making such observations in a systematic way opened a new world in science.
 Especially Francis Bacon influenced this major shift, for which he laid the philosophical foundation in his "Novum Organon".

 All observations are normative, as they are made by people.
 This means that observations are constructs, where people tend to see things through a specific "lens".
 A good example of such a specific normative perspective is the number zero, which was kind of around for a long time, but only recognised as such in India and Arabia in the 8th-9th century (0).
 Today, the 0 seems almost as if it was always there, but in the antique world, there was no certainty whether the 0 is an actual number or not.
 This illustrates how normative perspectives change and evolve, although not everybody may be aware of such radical developments as Arabic numbers.